Skip to main content

 We serve as an incubator for applied research.
 We provide funding and coordination for innovative projects and initiatives.
 Our network of affiliated faculty, researchers, and practitioners help guide and facilitate novel approaches to advancing how we work.

-Our membership includes institutes, programs and initiatives that study work and endeavor to improve the world for workers and their families, employers, and communities.
+Our membership includes programs and initiatives that study work and endeavor to improve the world for workers and their families, employers, and communities.

 Employment and Work In New York State